 5. Price match when possible – I know that WalMart offers this, so we take advantage of other store sales while getting the best price at one location – saving time and money…gotta love that!

 6. Watch store circulars for sales – Walgreens and CVS will highlight their store savings in a store circular, so be on the lookout for this small paper when you walk in.
-Sometimes these deals will combine with a coupon and make the item nearly free!
+Sometimes these deals will combine with a coupon and make the item nearly free!7.
+Clip coupons from the Sunday paper and match with store sales – Nearly 75% of grocery coupons come from the Sunday paper.
+That’s why we will buy 2-3 copies and maximize our savings.

 8. Know your store’s coupon policy – If you plan on using coupons, it’s good to know how your store handles them.
 I’ve known some people who have even brought a copy to the store if they thought a cashier would make an error.